 Moving to Apple Music from other streaming services

-If I subscribe to Apple Music, do I still need my iTunes Match subscription to keep my complete music collection together?
+I have an iTunes Match subscription.
+If I subscribe to Apple Music, do I still need iTunes Match to keep my complete music collection together?
 According to Apple, iTunes Match and Apple Music are completely separate services, so it will be up to you to decide if you’d like to keep iTunes Match.
 If your personal music collection has a lot of rare tracks and content that you can’t get through Apple Music, then you may want to consider keeping both subscriptions.
 Check out our explainer to learn more about how Apple Music and iTunes Match work together.